Cavlon/progblack_learninglog/log.md

 <img src="./images/erModel.png" alt="banking site database model" width="500">

 ## Entry 5 - 15/04/23
-I've continued to learn how to implement a database with typescript however I have decided to learn how to use typeorm instead of prisma as it is easier to integrate and works off of typescript more.
+I've continued to learn how to implement a database with TypeScript however I have decided to learn how to use TypeORM instead of prisma as it is easier to integrate and works off of TypeScript more.
 I initially started learning it using the implementation created by a collaborator on the banking website.
 It was very challenging to try and understand it this way as the code and commits didn't have detailed descriptions but I eventually managed to understand it and created my own database using what I had learned.
 I also read through the documentation (https://typeorm.io/) to learn additional details and features.
-I tried to create the database according to the model of the banking database created earlier.
+I tried to create the database according to the model of the banking database created earlier, this also helped me become more familiar with TypeScript interfaces and their interactions.

 <img src="./images/entity.png" alt="account entity" width="400">
 <img src="./images/databaseview.png" alt="database display" width="300">